kohei-us/ixion/doc/cpp/quickstart/using_model_context.rst

 upon each insertion attempt, and it will not insert the new value if the value already exists in the pool.
 The :cpp:func:`~ixion::model_context::append_string` method, on the other hand, does not check the pool for an existing value and always inserts the value.
 The :cpp:func:`~ixion::model_context::append_string` method is appropriate if you know all your string entries ahead of time and wish to bulk-insert them.
-Otherwise the :cpp:func:`~ixion::model_context::add_string` method is the right one to use.
+Otherwise using :cpp:func:`~ixion::model_context::add_string` is appropriate in most cases.

 Insert a formula cell into model context